Frequently Asked Questions

 I’m on a tight budget can you still help me?

 Of course.
 I want everyone to be able to have a lovely garden but I would never take your money to do a design that you then couldn’t afford to build.
 Jo’s fee for design work must also be in proportion and cost-effective in relation to the budget you have and so it might be not appropriate to do a full design for you.
-For example, if your budget is under £5,000 I would say having a design would eat into that budget and would not be appropriate.
-You could book me for a 45 min initial garden design meeting, which might be all you need to get some advice.
-There is a charge for this meeting but I’m currently offering this free until the end of February 2023.
-To book a Garden Design visit, click the link.
+For example, if your budget is under £5,000 I would say having a complete design package would eat into that budget and would not be appropriate.
+But I am happy to chat about whatever project you have.

 What do gardens cost to build?